christian-cleberg/cleberg.net/content/blog/2022-07-01-git-server.md

 Before I dive into the details, I want to state a high-level summary of my self-hosted Git approach:

-- This method uses the `ssh://` and `git://` protocols for push and pull access.
+- This method uses the `ssh://` (read & write) and `git://` (read-only) protocols for push and pull access.
   - For the `git://` protocol, I create a `git-daemon-export-ok` file in any repository that I want to be cloneable by anyone.
   - The web interface I am using (`cgit`) allows dumb HTTP cloning by default.
-I do not disable this setting as I want beginners to be able to clone a repository even if they don't know the proper method.
+I do not disable this setting as I want beginners to be able to clone one of my repositories even if they don't know the proper method.
 - I am not enabling Smart HTTPS for any repositories.
 Updates to repositories must be pushed via SSH.
 - Beyond the actual repository management, I am using `cgit` for the front-end